youcan-shop/coding-challenges/DevOps Engineer/README.md

 - node 3 (master & data)

 #### Notes
-- Organize your code, so it's easily maintainable.
+- Organize your code, so it's easily maintainable, code is elegant and readable.
 - Your solution should be able to handle multi environment.

 ## Technologies to use